COURSE CODE TRANSLATOR

 Therapy course sequences are taught over two terms.
 Seminars involve readings, discussion, and presentations on the theory, relevant research, techniques, and processes that are specific to the therapeutic approach under consideration.
 Practica involve supervised experience appropriate to the therapeutic modality.
 Students include practicum hours obtained through therapy courses in the total number of practicum hours reported on internship applications.

-At least three different therapy course sequences will be offered in each academic year, but offerings will vary from year to year depending upon demand and the availability of qualified instructors.
+t least three different therapy course sequences will be offered in each academic year, but offerings will vary from year to year depending upon demand and the availability of qualified instructors.

-PSYC-8675.
 Child/Adolescent Clinical Interventions I

 Examination of the theory, research, and practice of clinical interventions with children, adolescents and families with an emphasis on fundamental principles and empirical foundations of effective psychotherapy.
 Issues relevant to the practice of psychotherapy with different groups will be discussed.
 (Prerequisites: enrollment in Clinical Psychology Program; PSYC-8674; consent of instructor and Director of Clinical Training.)
 (Prerequisite or co-requisite: PSYC-8581.)
 (3 seminar hours a week, plus practicum.)